HassanShoaibresearch/AmorphGEN/README.md

 - **Periodic Boundary Conditions**: Ensures lattice generation and visualization respect periodic boundaries.
 - **Defect Creation**: Introduce defects into the lattice and relax the structure using Monte Carlo simulations.
 - **Structure Analysis**: Analyze bond lengths, bond angles, ring statistics, and local order parameters.
+- **Extended XYZ Conversion**: Convert the structures to extended XYZ format for further use in visualization or simulation software.

 ---